kettanaito/playwright-persona/README.md

 test('displays no notes for a new user', async ({ authenticate, page }) => {
-  // Authenticate as any persona in this test. const session = await authenticate({ as: 'user' })
+  // Authenticate as any persona in this test.
+  // And yes, both persona names and session objects are 100% type-safe! 🎉 const session = await authenticate({ as: 'user' })

   await page.goto(`/notes/${session.user.username}/notes`)